Supply Chain and Modern Slavery Act Statement 2024/2025

 - Human Trafficking: The act of recruiting, transporting, transferring, harbouring, or receiving a person, through any coercive means (such as threat, use of force, deception, or abuse) for the purpose of exploitation.

-- Debt Bondage: A worker pledging their labour or the labour of others under their control as security for a debt; when either the real value of the work undertaken is never applied to repayment of the debt, or the length and nature of the work that has to be undertaken is never fully defined or limited.
+- Debt Bondage: A worker pledging their labour or the labour of others under their control as security for a debt; when either the real value of the work undertaken is never applied to repayment of the debt, or the length and nature of the work that must be undertaken is never fully defined or limited.

 Our sourcing principles are based on the Ethical Trading Initiative (ETI) base code founded on the conventions of International Labour Organisation (ILO) an internationally recognised code of labour practice, designed to be fair and achievable, covering the principles of International law for best practice in rights at work: no child labour, no forced labour, no discrimination, the right to freedom of association and collective bargaining, wages, working hours, communication of employment, health and well-being setting a minimum requirement for suppliers and associated manufacturing sites to demonstrate Corporate Responsibility wherever in the world we are operating.